-- Spendable Cash & Investments to Total Debt- Measures the ability of the University to repay bondholders from wealth that can be accessed over time or for a specific purpose. - Total Debt to Cash Flow- Measures the ability of the University to repay its debt from the profitability of its current operations, as opposed to financial reserves, and is a measure of debt affordability. - Operating Cash Flow Margin- Compares net income before non-cash expenses relative to operating revenue to indicate the amount of cash the University generates to support its strategic and capital investments. - Debt Service Coverage- Measures the margin of protection for annual debt service payments from annual operations.
+- Spendable Cash & Investments to Total Debt

+Measures the ability of the University to repay bondholders from wealth that can be accessed over time or for a specific purpose. - Total Debt to Earnings Before Interest, Depreciation and Amortization (EBIDA)- Measures the ability of the University to repay its debt from the profitability of its operations. - EBIDA Margin- Measures net income, before non-cash expenses, relative to operating revenue to indicate the amount of cash the University generates to support its strategic and capital investments. - Maximum Annual Debt Service (MADS) Coverage- Measures the margin of protection for the maximum debt service payments from annual operations.